 • We spent a month in Vietnam, traveling from the North to the South, you can find our itinerary here.

 • I quote prices in Vietnam Dong (VND) as well as € and $.
 Obviously the exchange rate varies from day to day, but when we were in Vietnam (March/April 2015) €1 was approx. 25000VND and $1 was around 22200VND.

-• In total we spend 44 million VND / (€1764 / $1986 in the 30 days we were in the country.
-This comes down to budget per day of 1.470.000VND / €59 / $66 per day.
+• In total, we spend 44 million VND / (€1764 / $1986 in the 30 days we were in the country.
+This comes down to a budget per day of 1.470.000VND / €59 / $66 per day.
 This includes all expenses in Vietnam plus transportation costs for the trip from Phu Quoc, (Vietnam) to Kampot (Cambodia).
 It does not include the plane ticket from Manila to Hanoi.

 1. Accommodation: 18% of our daily travel budget

 2. Transportation: 22% of our daily travel budget

 3. Food&Drinks: 39% of our daily travel budget

 4. Paid activities: 17% of our daily travel budget

 These categories add up to 95%, the other 5% is attributed to the $45 1-month single entry visa that we bought to enter Vietnam ($90 for two people, which comes down to $3/€2,7/66700VND a day).

 During our one month trip in Vietnam we spent 7.852.250VND / €314 / $354 in total on accommodation, which comes down to 261.742VND / €10,50 / $11,80 per day.
 We stayed in private rooms with our own bathroom, often breakfast was included!

 In the table below you can find the places I stayed at (only the ones I recommend!), you can find more details about the accommodation in our Vietnam itinerary.

 |Tam Coc||Tuan Ngoc Hotel||€15/$17||Agoda||Booking|